SSWConsulting/SSW.Rules.Content/rules/follow-up-effectively/rule.md

 > I can't do this week, but I should have it done by the end of next week.

 Another scenario is when the task should be done or will expire after a period of time.
-For example:

-> Send Google Analytics data after a month.

-or

-> Remove course banner once the course is completed.
+For example _"Send Google Analytics data after a month"_ or _"Remove course banner once the course is completed"_.

 However, if you leave it like that there is a high chance it gets forgotten since remembering tasks is a highly unreliable method.